HomelessPhD/AR_Puzzles/PZL3/README.md

 Another interesting idea about this picture - "21863" missing the "0".
 In other words - it is a date: 2018\06\03 that could be interpreted as Arweave ICO date for example, that also give "date", "fund" keys.

-Finally, i'd consider the next keys here: `md12, mine, mail, path, road, main, link, text, code, hash, fund, date, towm city, hill, snow, data, mark, luck, sale ...`
+Finally, i'd consider the next keys here: `md12, mine, mail, path, road, main, link, text, code, hash, fund, date, towm city, hill, snow, data, mark, luck, sale, bash, head, ...`

 Someone could also look for the block number 21863 - but there is nothing interesting about it. (sure, many complex manipulations could be done with block data - but that is a dead end).